I made this handy packing checklist for kids to help us get to the beach faster.

 The customization is handled through the two layer groups: drawings and text.

-Say you loaded the image above into Photoshop, but you understandably didn’t want your son to bring two skirts with him to the beach.
+Say you loaded the image above into Photoshop, but you thought your son would be more comfortable bringing pants to the beach than he would a skirt.
 You would open up the drawings layer group, and hide the skirts layer.
 Then you’d make the long pants layer visible in its place.
 You’d also want to do the same with the skirts and pants wording within the text layer group.

 You can hide any of the drawings and any of the text you wish.
-You can also change the wording on the text (want him to pack four t-shirts instead of three?).
-You can move things around.
-You can scan your own drawings in for things I may not have thought of.
+Also change the wording on the text if you like (want him to pack four t-shirts instead of three?).
+You can move things around, and you can scan your own drawings in for things I may not have thought of.
 Really, there are so many ways to customize the list to fit your own situation, if you’re willing to play around with it.

 You don’t need to own a copy of Photoshop in order to play with this checklist!
 Any photo-editing program that reads .psd files and can manipulate layers should work.
 Photoshop Elements and Paint Shop Pro (a favorite of mine) will definitely work, and I think Gimp probably does, too.
 You can google it to find others.